About This Title

 • Amplifying the Core Intent of Code

 • Are You Kidding Me?
-Addressing Concerns Over Performance
+Addressing Concerns over Performance

 • Final Cleanup